Sakthi-Saravanan-S/maze-flix-application/README.md

 ## Architectural decisions used in application

+1. Angular 11.2.0 - Used for developing MazeFlix single page web application (SPA).

-1. Bootstrap 5 - Used for designing layout and add icons.
+2. Bootstrap 5 - Used for designing layout and add icons.